mckamey/countdownjs/README.markdown

 ## The API

 A simple but flexible API is the goal of *Countdown.js*.
-There is one global object with only one method and a set of static constants:
+There is one global function with a set of static constants:

-    countdown.timespan(start|callback, end|callback, units);
+    countdown(start|callback, end|callback, units);

 The parameters are a starting Date, ending Date and an optional set of units.
 If units is left off, it defaults to `countdown.DEFAULTS`.